Post-Swarm Timeline

 What Happens After a Swarm

 When a colony swarms, the old queen leaves with about half the bees.
-But the remaining colony isn't queenless for long—they've already prepared for succession.
+But the remaining colony isn't queenless for long.
+They've already prepared for succession.

 Swarm Departs